BrunoASMauricio/University-Java--Compiler/README.md

 [X] Most appropriate while structure

-[X] Constant propagation by segmented sections (detects where a variable is constant, and replaces it in those segments only)
+[V] Constant propagation by segmented sections (detects where a variable is constant, and replaces it in those segments only)

 [X] Register selection priority for loop control or body variables (more accessed)

 [V] Constant folding (arithmetic, boolean and logic)

+[X] Constant folding after constant propagation (arithmetic, boolean and logic)

 [V] Empty else doesn't generate redundant jumps

-[V] Condition related expressions are optimized for direct less than comparisons using either iflt when right hand operand is zero or if_icmpge
+[V] Condition related expressions are optimized for direct less than comparisons using either iflt when right hand operand is zero or if_icmpge for simple less than

 [V] Constant pushing instructions are optimized based on the size of the constant